japkit/japkit/README.md

 	}
 }
 ```
-- The trigger annoation @DTO is copied onto the generated class (since it might provide metadata of use in subsequent code generators).
+- The trigger annotation @DTO is copied onto the generated class (since it might provide metadata of use in subsequent code generators).
-- The annoation value "shadow" is set to true.
+- The annotation value "shadow" is set to true.
 This tells japkit to not trigger code generation again (this time with PersonDTO as source class).
 - An @Generated annotation is added that tells the source class for code generation.
 - The PersonDTO implements Person and has all expected fields and accessors.